Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Introduction

 There is now an enormous body of work showing that the one-level densities of various families of $L$-functions (coming from Dirichlet characters, elliptic curves, cuspidal newforms, Maass forms, number fields, etc.) agree with the scaled limit of one of the five classical compact groups; for examples, see \cite{Alp+15,Bar+17,BCL24,DM06,FM15,GK12,ILS00,KR18,RR07,You06}.
 With this being said, the one-level density is not the only local statistic that provides information about low-lying zeros.
 Katz and Sarnak defined a higher-order analog for the one-level density called the $n$-level density.
 For any $L$-function $L(s,f)$, its $n$-level density entails $n$-tuples of its zeros $\rho_f^{(1)},\dots,\rho_f^{(n)}$ and $n$ test functions $\phi_1,\dots,\phi_n$:

 The $n$-level density of a family is usually calculated in terms of its one-level density using the principle of inclusion-exclusion \cite{Rub01, Gao08}.
-This approach, however, relies on our knowledge of the distribution of the signs of the functional equations in the family, which is beyond current theory.
-In this view, Hughes and Rudnick \cite{HR02} initiated the study of a more tractable $n$-level statistic: the $n$\textsuperscript{th} centered moment of the one-level density.
-More precisely, for the general sub-family $\mathcal{F}_n$ of $L$-functions given above, the $n$\textsuperscript{th} centered moment of its one-level density is defined as
+This approach, however, relies on our knowledge of the distribution of the signs of the functional equations in the family, which is not known in general.\footnote{For the family of weight $k$, level $N$ cuspidal newforms that we study in this paper, the distribution of the signs of the functional equations has been formulated by Martin \cite[Theorem 1.2]{Mar23}.
+Using this, it would be interesting to consider extending our results here from $n$\textsuperscript{th} centered moments of the one-level density to $n$-level densities.} In this view, Hughes and Rudnick \cite{HR02} initiated the study of a more tractable $n$-level statistic: the $n$\textsuperscript{th} centered moment of the one-level density.
+More precisely, for the general sub-family $\mathcal{F}_k$ of $L$-functions given above, the $n$\textsuperscript{th} centered moment of its one-level density is defined as

-The $n$\textsuperscript{th} centered moment of the one-level density (\ref{eq:centered-moment}) is equivalent to the $n$-level density (\ref{eq:n-level-density}) when $\phi_1=\cdots=\phi_n$, explaining why these statistics encode the same useful arithmetic information, e.g., the order of vanishing at the central point.
-There are cases \cite{Che+25} in which taking different $\phi_1,\dots,\phi_n$ has proved more productive than taking $\phi_1=\cdots=\phi_n$ in calculating the $n$-level density, cases in which the equivalence of the $n$\textsuperscript{th} centered moment of the one-level density is broken.
+The $n$\textsuperscript{th} centered moment of the one-level density \eqref{eq:centered-moment} is equivalent to the $n$-level density (\ref{eq:n-level-density}) when $\phi_1=\cdots=\phi_n$, explaining why these statistics encode the same useful arithmetic information, e.g., the order of vanishing at the central point.
+There are cases \cite{Che+25} in which taking different $\phi_1,\dots,\phi_n$ has proved more productive than taking $\phi_1=\cdots=\phi_n$ in calculating the $n$-level density, cases in which its equivalence to the $n$\textsuperscript{th} centered moment of the one-level density is broken.